 When he returned home that evening, the dining table, the chairs, the coffee table and the television were broken.
 This perturbed Mr. Fix-It-All.
 He forgot his dinner and started to work on all the things that needed to be fixed.
 He worked well into the wee hours of the next morning and went to rest his aching back on the bed, when his bed broke down.
 That morning, a very haggard Mr. Fix-It-All dragged himself to work.
 Without restful sleep or a restive mind, Mr. Fix-It-All’s work started to get a little sloppy.

-In the days that followed, Mr. Fix-It-All started dropping the red ribbon higher up the line, servicing less and less customers.
+In the days that followed, Mr. Fix-It-All started dropping the red ribbon lower down the line, servicing less and less customers.
 Then came a day when he dropped the ribbon right before the first customer.
 The disgruntled lot moved away, grumbling.

 Each day something new fell apart in his house and Mr. Fix-It-All had to take care of it.
 Pretty soon the house consumed him, so much that he neglected his store completely.
 He became obsessed with restoring his house to perfect working order.